sewenew/redis-plus-plus/README.md

 ### Redlock

 [Redlock](https://redis.io/topics/distlock) is a distributed lock based on Redis.
 Thanks to @wingunder's [suggestion](https://github.com/sewenew/redis-plus-plus/issues/24), *redis-plus-plus* supports Redlock now. @wingunder and I made two different implementation of Redlock: one based on Lua script, and the other based on transaction.
 The Lua script version should be faster, and also it has many other parameters to control the behavior.
-However, in some case, you cannot run Lua script on Redis, then you can try the transaction version.
-I might merge these two versions into a single one in the future.
+However, if you are not allowed to, or don't want to run Lua scripts inside Redis, you could try using the transaction version.

 #### Examples